simonvomeyser/simple-web-dev/resources/markdown/testing-vue-in-laravel-with-jest.md

 First we need a config file for `jest` itself.
 Granted, `PHPUnit` also has a really spiky config file, so I'll take back the eye-roll.

-You can throw your Jest config into a key in your `package.json`, but I prefer to create a `jest.config.js` since it's easier to find and read.
+You can throw your Jest config into a key in your `package.json`, but I prefer to create a `jest.config.js` since it's to read.

 Create the file `jest.config.js` in your projects root directory with the following content: <span id="transform-statements">&nbsp;</span>